Michael Huttner: Reputation

 Huttner first earned his reputation to hold public officials accountable when he called on every public official in Colorado who supported Congresswoman Marilyn Musgrave's proposed Federal Marriage Amendment to sign a "fidelity pledge."

 Huttner also was successful with an onslaught of accountability work against top elected officials after he put up a billboard near the Colorado State Capitol that accused Governor Bill Owens of Colorado's post-September 11 attacks economic downturn.

 Huttner has been referred to as a communications 'heavyweight' and is known for his creative, hard hitting tactics and snark.
-One of his best known efforts involved renting a plane to fly over Denver's Invesco Field at Mile High two days before the 2008 general election with a message "McCain is a Raiders Fan."
+Just days before the 2008 Presidential election, Huttner had a plane fly over the Denver Broncos stadium with the banner "McCain is a Raiders Fan."
 Huttner also gained notoriety around the 1998 Super Bowl where he went without a ticket and then paid a Coca-Cola Vendor $300 for his outfit and then snuck past security to watch the Super Bowl.
 In early 2022, Huttner initiated the team and strategy for Adam Frisch in his campaign to replace Lauren Boebert and is considered by many to be the biggest upset in the 2022 election cycle.